callumflack/callum-flack-design/pages/_posts/the-paradigm-shift-in-website-publishing.md

 When a paradigm shift occurs it’s rarely because the old methods don't work or aren't popular anymore.
 It just that the old guard can't change their identity quickly enough to keep up with the opportunities the shift provides.
 They'll want to keep playing to their prowess and strengths, but instead they accidently display their generational bias (a variation of the [Shirky principle](https://en.wikipedia.org/wiki/Clay_Shirky#Shirky_principle) but for first-gen web developers, if you will).

-Meanwhile, the new breed of crafted web experiences are being built with new tools made by a different generation of web developers who haven't had to unlearn the previous generation's best practises.<a href="#f-2" class="Footnote-marker u-linkClean">2</a>
+Meanwhile, the new breed of crafted web experiences are being built with new tools made by a different generation of web developers who haven't had to unlearn the previous generation's best practises.^2^

 As Patrick Collison noted above, the current paradigm of development tools will come to be seen as primitive in the near future.
 Which means the paradigm shift happening in web publishing tools will continue unabated, widening the gap between legacy web experiences and the new wave of crafted experiences.